cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ICS-27 relies on [ICS-30 middleware architecture](https://github.com/cosmos/ibc/tree/master/spec/app/ics-030-middleware) to provide the option for application developers to apply custom logic on the success or fail of ICS-27 packets.

-Controller chains will wrap `OnAcknowledgement` & `OnTimeoutPacket` in order to handle the success or fail cases for ICS-27 packets.
+Controller chains will wrap `OnAcknowledgement` & `OnTimeoutPacket` to handle the success or fail cases for ICS-27 packets.

 ### Port & channel setup

 The interchain account module on a host chain must always bind to a port with the id `interchain-account`.
-Controller chains will bind to ports dynamically, with each port id set as `ics27-1.{connection-id}.{counterparty-connection-id}.{owner-address}`.
+Controller chains will bind to ports dynamically, with each port id set as `ics27-1.{connection-id}.{counterparty-connection-id}.{owner-account-address}`.

 The example below assumes a module is implementing the entire `InterchainAccountModule` interface.
 The `setup` function must be called exactly once when the module is created (perhaps when the blockchain itself is initialized) to bind to the appropriate port.